 Background: The transition from walking to running occurs in adults at around 140 steps/minute.
 It is currently unknown when this transition occurs in children and adolescents, or to what extent individual characteristics, such as age or leg length, impact this threshold.
 Understanding which cadences correspond to walking versus running better informs physical activity research using wearable sensors.

-Purpose: To develop a model to predict age- and anthropometry-specific preferred transition cadences in individuals 6-20 years old.
+Purpose: To develop a model to predict the cadences at which individuals 6-20 years old will be walking or running using age- and anthropometry-specific preferred transition cadences.

 Methods: Sixty-nine children and adolescents 6 to 20 years of age performed sequentially faster 5-min treadmill walking trials, starting at 0.22 m/s (i.e., 0.5 mph) and increasing by 0.22 m/s until completion of the trial during which participants freely chose to run.
 Trials were separated by a 2-minute standing rest.
 Cadence (steps/minute) was quantified via hand tally counting.
 After identifying the best subset of parameters to inform this transition, a multiple regression model was developed.